 What is you trick?

 What do you usually do in order to not be obstructed in your progress when the system is down?
-Please tell us in a comment below!
+Please tell me!